stridera/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The classifier code is defined in the [Classifier](https://github.com/stridera/CarND-Vehicle-Detection/blob/master/src/Classifier.py) class.
-This class is fairly simple and uses a Linear SVC classifier to attempt and identify the cars.
+This class is fairly simple and uses a -Linear SVC- MLPClassifier classifier to attempt and identify the cars.
 If set to train the data, it takes all the cars/non-cars data given in the project page, randomizes them, cuts a slice off for training, and then sends it through the image pipeline before attempting to fit it.

 After training, we dump the trained classifier to a pickle file so we don't have to train it every time.